Water supply and sanitation in Tanzania: External cooperation

 Tanzania receives external support from several donor agencies.
 They are organised in the Development Partners Group (DPG) which aims to improve donor harmonisation and aid effectiveness.
 Sector dialogue between DPG and the Ministries responsible for water is carried out through four thematic working groups that cover water, sanitation and hygiene issues.

 The five major donors in the Tanzanian water and sanitation sector are: the African Development Bank, the European Commission, Germany, the Netherlands and the World Bank.
 Within the scope of JAST, the Government of Tanzania the World Bank, Germany, and the Dutch government contribute to the WSDP Basket Fund which is a form of a Sector-Wide Approach (SWAp).
-Other donors include: French AFD, Japanese JICA, Belgium, Switzerland, UK (DFID), USA (USAID and MCC).
+Other donors include: French AFD, Japanese JICA, Belgium, Switzerland, UK (DFID), US (USAID and MCC).

 African Development Bank

 The African Development Bank (AfDB) is present in the Tanzanian water and sanitation sector with three projects.
 Dar es Salaam Water Supply & Sanitation, initiated in 2001, focuses on improving the accessibility, quality and reliability of water supply and sanitation in Dar es Salaam.
 The Monduli District Water Supply Project was approved in 2003 with the aim of securing adequate and sustainable access to safe drinking water to the population of eighteen villages in Monduli District.
 AfDB provided a grant of about US$10 million that covered 90% of the project costs.
 Since 2006, the AfDB together with other donors is contributing to the Rural Water Supply and Sanitation Program.
-The program aims at improving rural communities' access to water and sanitation services and improving institutional capacity - both at district and government level - to carry out demand based rural water and sanitation projects.
+The program aims at improving rural communities' access to water and sanitation services and improving institutional capacity—both at district and government level - to carry out demand based rural water and sanitation projects.